 My first weeks at Faculty were spent reading papers, learning the framework and scope of work in data privacy.
 It immediately felt very similar to academia; much of the research in this field is done by academics as well as private companies, so the methodologies we use to build, test, and roll out solutions are very similar.

 I met the R&D team, who are all former or current PhD students like myself.
-Tom and Ilya, alongside Chris Frye, are the senior members of the team.
+Tom, alongside Chris Frye, are the senior members of the team.
 They’re experts in AI, data science, and AI safety, so they’re hugely involved in all the projects in R&D.

 The R&D team is mostly made up of Faculty data scientists who have been seconded to it from the other, more commercially-focused side of the business.
 The idea behind this is that the commercial business should stay in close contact with cutting-edge research that drives innovation.

 The R&D team isn’t here to just publish papers and look clever.
 Everyone is hyper-focused the impact of our innovations for customers.
 For example, a number of clients are already very interested in seeing (and using) the results of our research into privacy, and our explainability work has found its way into some major commercial projects.

 Have you found it valuable working alongside data science specialists?

 Meeting and working with so many dedicated data scientists – all with firm backgrounds in physics, maths and science – has been a hugely enriching experience.
 I’ve learnt new techniques and tools for data science, and I’ve also gained some valuable insights about working as a data scientist in industry.

 Having so many data science experts around also means that I can call on a huge range of expert knowledge at any time.
 Faculty is a very collaborative environment; whether it’s a simple tech issue, or a maths problem in a project that needs three physicists and a whiteboard, everyone is willing – and able – to help out.